Call of Duty: Modern Warfare III (2023 video game): Campaign

 In wake of the attacks, Price reluctantly accepts assistance from Graves and General Herschel Shepherd (Glenn Morshower), who is seeking to return to the United States after being forced into hiding, when they both make contact with Laswell; through their intel, Soap and Lieutenant Simon "Ghost" Riley (Samuel Roukin) locate and interrogate Makarov's financier, Milena Romanova (Tina Ivlev).
 Price and Sergeant Kyle "Gaz" Garrick (Elliot Knight) use Romanova's information and deploy in Saint Petersburg, where they apprehend Konni operative Andrei Nolan (Nikolai Nikolaeff), leading them to intercept a convoy moving across Siberia to a former Soviet prison.
 Price is shocked to find that the convoy's cargo is Shepherd, who had been captured by Makarov, and decides to give him an ultimatum – either give 141 all of his intel on Makarov's plans and agree to testify to his actions before the United States Congress, or be left to freeze to death in Siberia.
 Shepherd agrees, revealing that Makarov plans to destroy the Gora Dam in Verdansk to flood the city and kill its populace.

-While Soap and Ghost lead a task force to prevent Konni from destroying the Gora Dam, Farah, Alex, Price and Kyle lead an assault on a Konni base in Urzikstan, reluctantly accepting aid from Graves and Shadow Company.
+While Soap and Ghost lead a task force to prevent Konni from destroying the Gora Dam, Farah, Alex, Price and Kyle lead an assault on a Konni base in Urzikstan, reluctantly accepting aid from Graves and Shadow Company, who help to destroy a helicopter that Makarov is seemingly in, although Shepherd reports him as dead regardless.
 After resolving both issues, Shepherd and Graves return to the United States and testify to Congress about their actions, while effectively turning on each other during questioning.
 Meanwhile, 141 returns to London to continue their pursuit of Makarov.
 Shadowing a Konni contact, the group discovers Makarov has received a flash drive that can allow him control of the UK's train network, and that he intends to destroy the Channel Tunnel.
-Backed up by a counter-terrorism unit, Price leads the assault to free hostages and stop Makarov.
-He and Soap locate a dirty bomb in the tunnel and attempt to defuse it, but are ambushed by Makarov, who tries to execute Price, but is stopped by Soap who he shoots in the head before escaping once Ghost and Kyle arrive with reinforcements, helping Price defuse the bomb.
+Backed up by CTSFO units, Price leads the assault to free hostages and stop Makarov.
+He and Soap locate a dirty bomb in the tunnel and attempt to defuse it, but they are ambushed by Makarov and his men.
+Makarov tries to execute Price, but is stopped by Soap who he shoots in the head before escaping once Ghost and Kyle arrive, helping Price defuse the bomb.
 Afterwards, the trio scatter Soap's ashes off a cliff in Scotland.

-In a mid-credits scene, Price kills Shepherd in his office.
+In a mid-credits scene, Price infiltrates Shepherd's office with help from Laswell, and after a short conversation, assassinates him for his actions in Mexico.